-In reality, it was very small with areas that even a hobbit would’ve considered too short and even though the photos were of the place, they were misleading.
-I made sure to point that in the review and so did others after me.
+In reality, it was very small with areas that even a hobbit would’ve considered too short and even though the photos were real, they were misleading.
+I made sure to point that in the review and so did others.
 This also cured me of being the first to stay in a place – but that’s not the point here – the point is that you should never lie because your guests will penalize you for that.

-The point is to have beautiful photos, but keep it real.
-If expectations are too high and not according to the reality, your guests will feel disappointed and even if the place is great, if the photos don’t paint an image that’s close to reality, your guests might feel disappointed and leave a poor review.
+The point is to have beautiful photos, but keep them real.
+If expectations are too high, your guests will feel disappointed and even if your place is great, if the photos don’t paint an image that’s close to reality, your guests might feel disappointed and leave a poor review.
 So go for good, professional, but honest photos.

 4. Check all the amenities carefully